Diverter and Kickout Repair and Installation

 Diverter & Kickout Repair

 The metal “diverter” as shown here above the gutter downspout is intended to divert water that runs down the roof away from the stucco wall.
-The one shown above, due to incorrect installation is not doing it’s job.
+The one shown above, due to incorrect installation is not doing its job.

 Diverter & Kickout Repair